Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 On top of that, the firm was sued by Eko, an interactive video company, which alleged that Quibi had infringed on a patent that Eko had previously developed.
 The patent in question was strikingly similar to the Turnstyle technology that Quibi had touted a few months prior at CES.

-To combat this sudden negative development, the company first raised another round of funding, netting them another $750 million in cash.
+To combat this sudden negative development, the company first raised an additional round of funding, netting them another $750 million in cash.
 Then, it announced that whoever preordered the service would receive a 90-day free trial.

 Despite major headwinds and deliberations of postponing the launch, Quibi stuck to its release plans.
 On April 6th, 2020, it finally launched to the public.
 In the beginning, an array of 50 shows was available to be streamed.
 New episodes and shows would then be added daily to keep engagement high.